Medical Services

 Climate-Specific Health Risks

-Our medics are prepared for severe altitude sickness in Cusco and highland locations, tropical diseases in Amazon basin, extreme UV radiation at altitude, and limited medical infrastructure in remote areas.
-Every risk assessment accounts for Peru's specific environmental challenges.
+Our medics are ready for severe altitude sickness in Cusco and the highlands, tropical diseases in the Amazon basin, extreme UV radiation at altitude, and limited medical setup in remote areas.
+Each risk assessment covers Peru's specific site-level challenges.

 04.